derrickmo/Spring2021Hackathon/README.md

 Installation and Deployment
-Step 1: Download the file and put all files in the same directory Step 2: Install pip and please consult "requirements.txt" for details Step 3: Launch and try out different features we created on the web page Step 4: Play around with our score meters and see how score changes per your preference!
+Step 1: Download the file and put all files in the same directory.
+Step 2: Install pip and please consult "requirements.txt" for details (https://pip.pypa.io/en/stable/installing/) or simply type "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py" in your console.
+Step 3: Launch and try out different features we created on the web page.
+Step 4: Play around with our score meters and see how score changes per your preference!
 Step 5: Let us know how you feel about our design and what we can improve on!
 This is that simple!

 Additional information
-Tools used
+Tools used:

+Google Map: GoogleMapsAPI
+PropertyData: Rapid API
-Languages: JavaScript, Python
+Back-end: Python (Flask)
-APIs: GoogleMap, RapidAPI
+Front-end: Html, JavaScript, Jquery, CSS

 Use anyone else's code?
 Inspired by a particular project?
 List / link here.
 No. We wrote every single line of codes ourselves!